S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Domain**: A distinct area of influence, activity and decision making within an organization.
 **Driver**: A person’s or a group's motive for responding to a specific situation.
 **Driver Statement**: A a brief but comprehensive summary of the information required to understand a driver.
-**Effectiveness (principle)**: Devote time only to what brings you closer towards achieving your objectives.
+**Effectiveness (principle)**: Devote time only to what brings you closer toward achieving your objectives.
 **Empiricism (principle)**: Test all assumptions through experiments and continuous revision.
 **Equivalence (principle)**: Involve people in making and evolving decisions that affect them.
 **Evolve (v.)**: to develop gradually.